CATIOR/ST-MoE-Orchestrator/README.md

 2. Expand **MoE Orchestrator**.
 3. Check **Enable MoE Sequence**.
 4. Select the **Orchestrator Character** from the dropdown (everyone else in the group becomes an Expert).
-5. *(Optional)* Customize the merge prompt — this is the instruction the Orchestrator sees before writing its response.
+5. *(Optional, but it's important)* Customize the merge prompt — this is the instruction the Orchestrator sees before writing its response.
+But you can disable it and set up an Orchestrator's character card instead!

 ## Tips

-- The default merge prompt works well out of the box, but feel free to tailor it to your writing style.
+- The default merge prompt works well out of the box, but feel free to tailor it to your writing style and even disable it to use only a character card!
-- Put your strongest / most expensive model on the Orchestrator — it does the heavy lifting.
+- Consider putting your strongest / most expensive model on the Orchestrator — it does the heavy lifting.
 - Experts can be cheap or fast models; they just provide raw material.
-- The Orchestrator's own character card (system prompt, personality, etc.) still applies on top of the merge instruction.
+- **The Orchestrator's own character card** (system prompt, personality, etc.) still applies on top of the merge instruction.

 ## License